 Artists are invited to submit samples for a special exhibit in the Fond du Lac Public Library’s Langdon Divers Gallery.
 The All Hallows Eve exhibit from October 7 to November 4 will complement the library’s annual Fond du Lac Reads program – one book for the whole community, with programs to match.

-Agnesian HealthCare’s monthly domestic violence awareness program, Shine On Sessions, takes on the topic, “Why Do They Stay?” at 6 p.m.
-Monday, May 18, at Fond du Lac Public Library.
+Agnesian HealthCare’s monthly domestic violence awareness program, Shine On Sessions, will review the interventions available locally for victims of domestic violence at 6 p.m.
+Monday, August 17, at Fond du Lac Public Library.
 The program is free; no registration required.

 Why were bootleggers and moonshiners drawn to the Holyland during the Prohibition?
 Local historian J.J.
 Jenkins has been investigating the area’s notorious past and will tell tales at Bootlegging and Moonshining in the Holyland at 6 p.m.
 Thursday, August 20, at the Fond du Lac Public Library.

 Does Barky slobber his water?
 Fluffy not so dainty with the kibble?
 You can design and make a personalized, laminated placemat for your pet at the Fond du Lac Public Library’s August 15 Crafternoon program.